A general approach to asymptotic elimination of aggregation functions and generalized quantifiers: Introduction

 In this work we consider a quite general (formal) logic, which we call $PLA^*$ (``probability logic with aggregation functions''), with truth values in the unit interval $[0, 1]$ and which uses all possible aggregation functions.
 (The `$*$' in $PLA^*$ is there to indicate that it is another, more general and flexible, version of the logics $PLA$ and $PLA^+$ considered in \cite{KW1} and \cite{KW2}.)
-The restriction of truth values to $[0, 1]$ is partly motivated by the fact that it is often natural to see such truth values as probabilities, and partly because a sequence of nonnegative numbers can be ``normalized'' so that the resulting sequence contains only numbers in the unit interval but preserves the variation in the original sequence.
+The restriction of truth values to $[0, 1]$ is partly motivated by the fact that it is often natural to see such truth values as degrees of uncertainty (e.g. probabilities), and partly because a sequence of nonnegative numbers can be ``normalized'' so that the resulting sequence contains only numbers in the unit interval but preserves the variation in the original sequence.
 Example~\ref{example of page rank} illustrates the expressivity of $PLA^*$ by showing that every ``stage'' (in the iterative approximation) of the PageRank \cite{BP} is definable in $PLA^*$.
 The first-order quantifiers $\exists$ and $\forall$ are not lost by using aggregation functions instead of quantifiers, because $\exists$ and $\forall$ can be expressed by using the aggregation functions `maximum' and `minimum' (see Remark~\ref{FO is expressible in PLA*}).
-Moreover, as we will see in Proposition~\ref{generalized quantifiers can be expressed in PLA*}, every condition which can be expressed by first-order logic extended by any generalized quantifiers in the sense of Mostowski can be expressed by a formula in $PLA^*$.
+Moreover, as we will see in Proposition~\ref{generalized quantifiers can be expressed in PLA*}, every condition which can be expressed by first-order logic extended by any generalized quantifiers in the sense of Mostowski \cite{Mos57, Mos} can be expressed by a formula in $PLA^*$.
+(Other early work on generalized quantifiers include Lindström \cite{Lin} and Hajek, Havel, and Chytil \cite{HHC} about generating plausible hypotheses in the early days of artificial intelligence.)